Snowdonia Slate Trail (83 MILES / 134KM)

 The start to today is via the spectacular pass of Aberglaslyn as we follow the Afon Glaslyn via a steep sided gorge until we reach Pont Aberglaslyn, a bridge which is believed to have been built in the early 17th Century and which folklore claims was constructed by the devil!

-Finally we head through Blaenau Ffestiniog with the huge Ffestiniog and Llechwedd slate quarries in our sights before dropping south via Cwm Bowydd to the end of day 3 at Llan Ffestiniog.
+Finally we head through Blaenau Ffestiniog with the Ffestiniog and Llechwedd slate quarries in our sights before dropping south via Cwm Bowydd to the end of day 3 at Llan Ffestiniog.

 - Distance 14.6 miles / 23.5 km